vyos/vyos-documentation/docs/configexamples/zone-policy.rst

   set firewall name <ruleSet> enable-default-log

-By default, iptables does not allow traffic for established session to return, so you must explicitly allow this.
+By default, iptables does not allow traffic for established sessions to return, so you must explicitly allow this.
 I do this by adding two rules to every ruleset.
 1 allows established and related state packets through and rule 2 drops and logs invalid state packets.
 We place the